»

 ≈ 12.1 Ω/km |

-Interpretation: 1.5 mm² reduces resistance, thereby lowering voltage drop and heat generation, especially with long lengths and continuous loads.
+Interpretation: 1.5 mm² reduces resistance.
+This reduces voltage drop and heat generation – especially with longer cables and continuous loads.

 0.75 mm²